HidayatRivai2020/Python/variables/README.md

 - don't use special characters
 - can't be reserved words
 - use snake_case for variable names and PascalCase for class names
-- don't use words that have sppecial meanings or already defined
+- don't use words that have special meanings or already defined

 ## [String](https://github.com/HidayatRivai2020/Python/tree/main/variables/string_variable.py)
 - variable with the text values